-Congratulations to Grantham Scholar Nicole Kennard on the publication of her Master’s work.
-This work looks at using recycled growing media in hydroponic systems.
+Congratulations to Grantham Scholar Nicole Kennard on the publication of work on recycled growing media in hydroponic systems.

 This study aimed to find sustainable material alternatives for conventional soilless growing media used in hydroponic (soilless) crop production.
 Common growing media used today include peat, perlite, and rockwool.
 However, these materials have drastic environmental impacts.

 Peat is a nonrenewable resource which is being rapidly depleted across the world.
 The extraction of peat from the natural environment releases sequestered carbon.
 It also destroys natural habitats, and degrades the quality of groundwater in these areas.
 Perlite and rockwool are both manufactured in energy-intensive processes and they are not biodegradable or easily recyclable.